-You will need to keep your operated foot in high elevation (toes above nose level) as much as possible during the two weeks following your surgery.
+You will need to keep your operated foot in high elevation (toes above nose level) as much as possible during the 2 weeks following your surgery.
+Depending on your surgery and your surgeon, you may be asked to maintain regular high elevation for longer than 2 weeks.
 This is vital to reduce swelling and to speed the healing process.
 During this time, you should only get up for essential tasks, such as going to the toilet.
 Try to keep your foot up for 50 minutes every hour.
 If you are allowed to move the ankle and toes of your operated leg, it will help circulation and swelling by doing very regular ankle and toe movements by bending and pointing them briskly whilst the foot is elevated.
-However, it is important to check that you are allowed to move the ankle and toes initially as some surgeries / wounds / surgical pins will prevent you from being allowed to do so.
+However, it is important to check that you are allowed to move the ankle and toes initially as some surgeries/wounds/surgical pins will prevent you from being allowed to do so.
 Please ask your surgeon or a member of the Orthopaedic Team before commencing circulatory exercises.
 If you are not allowed to do circulatory exercises with the operated leg then do them with the opposite, non-operated leg, as this will also help.